How to use the EXACT function

 text2 | The second value to compare.
 Required. |

-3. Does the EXACT function ignore cell formatting?
+5. Does the function ignore cell formatting?

 The formula in cell F2 counts cells in cell range B3:B12 based on the condition specified in cell D3, the count is case sensitive.